 (ii) the Directors authorise us to discuss your affairs with our successors, in accordance with professional standards and guidance.

-(d) If our engagement relates to work undertaken by Findex Corporate Finance (Aust) Ltd, where either you or Findex Corporate Finance (Aust) Ltd terminates the Engagement, our right to fees pursuant to the Engagement Letter will survive, including the Completion Fee where a sale of business assets or equity is completed within 12 months from termination of the Contract.
+(d) If our engagement relates to work undertaken by Findex Corporate Finance (Aust) Ltd, where either you or Findex Corporate Finance (Aust) Ltd terminates the Engagement, our right to fees pursuant to the Client Services Agreement will survive, including the Success Fee where a sale of business assets or equity is completed within 12 months from termination of the Contract.

 (e) We may immediately terminate the Contract, by providing notice in writing, if our provision of Services to you will result or has resulted in us ceasing to be independent in relation to an audit client.
 You will immediately pay on request the fees due for all of the Services provided up to the date of termination.